EverLand1/9300-8i_IT-Mode/README.md

 - Firmware Files (located in this repo)

 ## 1. Getting the Files
-Download all four of these files from this repo and put them on a USB drive.
+Download all five of these files from this repo and put them on a USB drive.
 They are necessary for this guide.

+- bootx64.efi&emsp;        :&emsp;      UEFI Shell Boot File
 - mptsas3.rom&emsp;        :&emsp;      Legacy BIOS OROM
 - mpt3x64.rom&emsp;        :&emsp;      UEFI BIOS OROM
 - sas3flash.efi&emsp;      :&emsp;      Flashing tool